 To expel those aches and woes the hotel’s Spa Kalina is the perfect place to unwind and recharge.
 Indulge in an Indian head massage; trust us, after this you’ll feel a million miles away from home.

 Once you’ve explored the delights of Young Island it’s time to head off into the sunset on board a catamaran that will whisk you off to your next island paradise.
 As soon as you touch down on Palm Island you know you’ve landed on a secluded paradise.
 For the next four nights you can live out your wildest Robinson Crusoe dreams, all in blissful isolation of course.
 Well off the beaten track, the rooms are designed with peace and quiet of nature in mind.
 With no TV to be found in your room you are encouraged to appreciate the simple pleasures of nature and the startling beauty of the Caribbean.

 Foodies will be in heaven as you can indulge in all things we love about this corner of the world; freshly caught seafood, and lashings of rum.
 And once fed and watered to your heart’s content it’s time to get out and explore the island.
 Here life is lived out on the water, so we recommend making use of the resorts kayaks and Hobie Cats, or maybe you can perfect your windsurfing technique.

-As your heavenly week free from the anxieties and techno woes of modern life comes to an end you’ll be feeling sun kissed and blissfully at ease.
-Once back on home soil and surrounded by the iPad and BlackBerry once again, make sure to take some time out during the day to close your eyes, take a step back, and let your mind drift off to the islands once again.
+As your heavenly week free from the anxieties and techno-woes of modern life comes to an end, you’ll be feeling sun-kissed and blissfully at ease.
+Once back on home soil and tethered to technology again, make sure to take some time out during the day to close your eyes, take a step back, and let your mind drift off to the islands once more.